 Additional research then led me to this type material since it has the highest and most stable R-Value-per-inch-of-thickness (R-6/inch) of any insulation material commonly available to commercial and residential builders.
 See HERE and HERE for good discussions of insulation materials.
 A standard 2x4" wall using the common pink or white fiberglass batting has an R-13 value.
 With the Poly-Iso insulation, that same 2x4" wall becomes R-23, which is even higher than a 2x6" wall using fiberglass batting( R-19).
 With Poly-Iso insulation, that 2x6" wall jumps to R-35.
 And being in a lightweight, rigid sheet form which is easily cut to fit between framed walls and rafters and glued to concrete walls, I knew I could install it myself, saving additional money.

 This material comes in 4 foot by 8 foot (4’X8’) or 4 foot by 4 foot (4'X4') rigid insulation sheets in many different thicknesses/R-Values.
-Typical R-Value is a little over R-6 per inch of thickness.
+Typical R-Value is about R-6 per inch of thickness.
 It has 15-25% better insulation R-value per inch thickness than expanded/extruded polystyrene or other similar materials found at the big-box home improvement stores.
 (See the Product/Pricing Info page for more details).

 If you don’t find the exact thickness material you want, the same R-Value is achieved by using multiple layers of thinner sheets.
 And the cost is exactly the same since the material is priced by the cubic foot- not square footage.
 So, for example, you want to fill the 3.5” void between 2X4 wall studs, you can stack two 1.5” sheets along with a ½” sheet to completely fill that 3.5” cavity while having a R-23 insulation value- the same as a single 3.5” sheet would provide.